By Patty Laushman

 Cognitive behavioral therapy with a neurodiversity-informed and -affirming therapist can help with identifying triggers and developing coping strategies.
 If trauma is present, working with a therapist on processing the trauma can be a life-changer.
 Another helpful option is occupational therapy, which helps people manage sensory challenges that might contribute to shutdowns.

-A skilled autism life coach can also provide help and strategies for identifying situations that are frequently triggering shutdowns and create plans for managing and coping with shutdowns more effectively.
+A skilled autism life coach like those here at Thrive Autism Coaching can also provide strategies for identifying situations that are frequently triggering shutdowns and create plans for managing and coping effectively.
+Plesae consider scheduling a complimentary consultation with us here to explore the possibility.

 If social situations are causing extreme stress, social skills coaching through PEERS or an autism life coach to build both skills and confidence can lead to huge breakthroughs.
 In some cases, medication may be recommended, although this is usually considered after other interventions have been explored.